ttezel/bayes/readme.md

-#`judge`: A text classifier for node.js
+#`bayes`: A Naive-Bayes classifier for node.js

-`judge` takes a document (piece of text), and it tells you the category that document belongs to.
+`bayes` takes a document (piece of text), and tells you what category that document belongs to.

 ##What can I use this for?